 We need volunteers to help with the gardens, woodlands and animals.
 This could include weeding, fencing, firewood, building work, butchering, sausage making and meat packing.

-We like volunteers to be able stay about one month and prefer people who are interested in farming.
+We like volunteers to stay at least a couple of weeks and prefer people who are interested in farming.
 Accommodation is in our 'off grid' timber cabin.

 Meals are cooked and eaten in the farmhouse.
-Volunteers must be willing and able to cook, usually with our home grown produce (for 3 to 4 people).
+Volunteers must be willing to cook, usually with our home grown produce (for 3 to 4 people).

-We also have 3 horses, 28 hens, 2 ducks, Kunekune pigs, access to the mountains, and our own beach on the loch where we sometimes have campfires and BBQ’s.
+We also have 3 horses, hens and ducks, Kunekune pigs, rare breed sheep, access to the mountains, and our own beach on the loch where we sometimes have campfires and BBQ’s.
 There is a thriving traditional music scene locally.